ialbert/bio/docs/bio-explain.md

 ## Explain term by identifier

-If you know a code like `SO:0000147` or `
+If you know a identifier like `bio explain SO:0000147` or `bio explain GO:2000147`
-    bio explain SO:0000147

 ## Explain more complex terms

-Th3
+All words  has match exactly thus try simpler terms, before going full length

+    bio explain regulation

-    bio explain positive regulation of cell motility
+    bio explain positive regulation

-    bio explain cellular response to tumor cell
+    bio explain positive regulation of x

-    bio explain intergenic mrna trans splicing
+    bio explain positive regulation of xanthophore differentiation

-## Building the database

-To generate an up to date database use:
+What is xantophore?

-    bio explain --build
+    bio explain xanthophore

-The command above has to be run once (perhaps on a monthly basis) to download the latest data.
-The efficiency of the process depends on the speed of the hard drive and takes around 30 seconds.
+prints:

+    ## xanthophore (GO:0031633)

+    A chromatophore containing yellow pigment.

+    Parents:
+    - plasma membrane-derived chromatophore

 ## Showing the term lineage